Vyral/kevin-clancy-recruiting/_posts/2018-08-13-are-you-losing-listings-there-are-3-reasons-why.md

 {% include youtube.html %}

-There are three main reasons why agents lose out on listings even after going on appointments.
-Being able to identify and avoid each will be essential to your success.
+<p style="text-align: center;"><em>There are three main reasons why agents lose out on listings even after going on appointments.
+Being able to identify and avoid each will be essential to your success.</em></p>

 I recently spent a week in Vegas for a fantastic training seminar with Mike Ferry, and while I was there, I noticed something: **A lot of people want wealth and success, but few people want to put in the work to earn it.** Playing the slot machines is one thing, but working in real estate is another.
 As you probably already know, being a successful real estate professional requires a lot of hard work.&nbsp;